 Most therapy providers aren’t allowed to prescribe medication.
-You’ll usually need to consult a psychiatrist, your family doctor, a nurse practitioner, or your ob-gyn for meds like antidepressants.
+You’ll usually need to consult a psychiatrist (with an MD), your family doctor, a nurse practitioner, or your ob-gyn for medications like antidepressants.
 But your doctor should collaborate with your therapist to make sure you’re getting the most appropriate treatment.
 If you think you might benefit from medication, discuss it with your therapist.
-She can direct you to someone with prescribing authority.
+They can direct you to someone with prescribing authority.

 The practitioners below are licensed by the states they practice in and must work a certain number of hours under the supervision of more experienced clinicians before seeing patients solo.

-Psychologists and social workers: The former usually have PhDs or PsyDs; the latter have at least a master’s.
-They’re both trained to treat specific mental illnesses, such as anxiety and depression, and may use several different forms of therapy, such as CBT.
+The former usually have PhDs or PsyDs; the latter have at least a master’s degree.
+Both are trained to treat specific mental illnesses, such as anxiety and depression, and may use several different forms of therapy, such as CBT.

 Holding at least a master’s, they often guide clients through problems like whether to stay in an unhappy relationship or at a lackluster job.